Unhealthy Properties

 If your property is vacant, Council recommends installing a temporary fence to help prevent illegal dumping.

-If you're concerned about your neighbour's overgrown property, it's often best to start with a friendly conversation.
-Politely let them know about your concerns and give them an opportunity to address the issue.
-Sometimes, neighbours may not be aware of the impact their property has on others, and a respectful conversation can lead to a quick resolution.
+If you're concerned about your neighbour's property, it's often best to speak with them directly.
+Sometimes, neighbours may not be aware of the impact the condition of their property has on others, and a respectful conversation can lead to a quick resolution.

 Only licensed snake collectors can remove snakes from private properties.